 - $25,000 for property damage per accident

-Drivers who do not have automobile insurance coverage may not only face tickets and fines but also could be held personally liable for the damages they cause.
+Drivers who do not have automobile insurance coverage may not only face tickets and fines, but they could also be held personally liable for the damage they cause.

-Get advice about any potential personal injury claims that you have by contacting an Alexandria car accident lawyer for help.
-Call (318) 777-7777 today to schedule a free consultation with a team member.
+Get advice about any potential personal injury claims you have following a crash by contacting our Alexandria car accident attorney for help.
+Contact us today for a free consultation with a team member.